notleowang/notleowang/README.md

 ### :lion: Hey there :)

-Hi, my name is **Leo** and I am a Computer Science Graduate based in Vancouver, Canada.
+Hi, my name is **Leo** and I am a Software Engineer based in Vancouver, Canada.

 ### :balloon: Experiences
 - **Software Developer for BonAppawtite** > Developing automation tools and services for a local business.